 Yes, you need at least one witness for your ceremony, though you are allowed to have two.
 The only legal requirement is that your witness be over the age of 18.
 If you need assistance obtaining a witness, we are happy to provide one during your ceremony for an additional fee.

 We are from a foreign country - how do we make sure our marriage is legally recognized back home?

+New York City wedding elopements are no strangers to us.
 Before traveling to New York to get married, please remember to contact the authorities in your home country and confirm what you'll need in terms of documentation so that your marriage is recognized in your country.
 Once you know what is required by your own government, you'll know what questions to ask the Clerk's Office when you apply for your Marriage License and what steps are necessary to get the documents that you'll need!
 A great place to start is the City Clerks website where, under the heading "Fees," you'll find information regarding how to obtain an Extended Marriage Certificate and Apostille in person.
 In addition, you'll find information on how to request an Extended Marriage Certificate by mail under the heading "Marriage Records Request by Mail".
 If you have any additional questions, please don't hesitate to call the City Clerk's Office directly to be sure you know how to obtain whatever is necessary to make your marriage legal in your own country.

 Do we need a permit to get married in Central Park?